EISK/eisk/README.md

 | -           | RDBMS 			                     | Financial Data - Assets, liabilities, income | Sql (Azure) Database                   |

-## Open Source Project on Awesome Cloud Architecture :star:
+## Open Source Project on Awesome Cloud Architecture

 EISK is an open source project that is intended providing developer resources to build scalable applicatations on top of awesome cloud architecture.